 The effects of narcotics on the brain closely resemble how the brain’s own natural pain-relieving chemicals (also known as endorphins) work.
 In fact, narcotic opiates have a similar chemical structure to the brain’s endorphins, which accounts for how addiction to narcotics develops.

-While the brain produces endorphin chemicals on an as-needed basis, the abuse of narcotics only works to weaken brain chemical functions over time, according to the Pain Physician Journal.
+While the brain produces endorphins on an as-needed basis, the abuse of narcotics works to weaken brain chemical functions over time.
 As brain functions grow weaker, symptoms of addiction become more pronounced.

 Symptoms of Withdrawal